-Whoops, maybe let's just take a staycation this year?
+Whoops, maybe let's just take a stay

 Monday, October 31 at 10pm on IFC

 An adolescent Canadian girl becomes a werewolf in what is basically a feature-length metaphor for "female problems."

 Monday, October 31 at 4am on MTV

 Check out this extremely slow but extremely awesome '80s throwback.
 Remember how HUGE Walkmans were back then?